tripledio/tripledio.github.io/_posts/2024-03-27-cost-of-efficiency.md

 Given that efficiency is often achieved in a well controlled environment for a given scope, make sure that efficiency is what we really need and in what scope we need it.
 Efficiency in the short term can cost us resiliency in the longer term, for a larger scope.
 Which can prove to be more costly and thus result in more waste.
 So don't give in too quickly to the "That's not efficient" argument.

 Given that the one constant thing in the field of Software Engineering is change, the efficiency argument holds real danger here.
-It is often better to prioritize for resiliency, to sacrifice short term local efficiencies for a more durable resilient solution in the long term.
+It is often better to prioritize for resiliency, to sacrifice short-term local efficiencies for a more durable resilient solution in the long term.
 In effect, a lot of good software practices do exactly that.
 Making them look inefficient at first glance, but very valuable when taking into account the whole context.
 I'll get into more details on this in another post.

 ## Links